basemind-ai/gateway/README.md

 -   `.env.frontend` - this is an ENV file for the frontend application.
 -   `serviceAccountKey.json` - this is a GCP / firebase configuration file for backend applications.

+### Proto Files

+We use gRPC and protobuf files.
+The proto files are located under the `proto` folder and the generated code is stored under the `gen` folder.
+We use the [buf](https://buf.build/product/cli) cli tool to generate the code, as well as lint and format the proto files (done via pre-commit).